hughtoomey/comp423-course-notes/docs/tutorials/go-setup.md

     Once your dev container setup completes, close the current terminal tab (trash can), open a new terminal pane within VSCode, and try running go --version to see your dev container is running a recent version of Go without much effort!<br>
     Use `go version` in your terminal to confirm that you have a semi recent version of Go installed (go version go1.20.14 linux/amd64 as of Jan/26/2025)
+    !!! title="Why Go?"
+    Go is an open-source language developed by Google in 2007.
+It was designed to be simple and efficient.
+Go is used greatly in web-servers and cloud-services.

 ## Part 3: Creating your own project
 1. Make a new directory called `hello`
 ```